How plastic becomes microplastic

 Avoid soft plastic when you can

-Refill, reuse, or choose rigid or paper packaging instead - they’re more likely to be recycled and less likely to become microplastics.
+Refill, reuse, or choose rigid or paper packaging — these materials are more recyclable and less likely to fragment.

 Don’t burn or shred it